 that $R\in\R^{2\times2}$ with $\det R=1$.
 Now because we have for each $f\in\Tmax$

 $S$ has the claimed representation.

-Conversely if $S$ is of the form~\eqref{eqn:SRLCLCcoup}, then Theorem~\ref{thm:LCLCBC} shows that it is a self-adjoint restriction of $\Tmax$.
-Now if $S$ were a self-adjoint restriction with separate boundary conditions, we had an $f\in S\backslash\Tmin$, vanishing in some vicinity of $a$.
-By the boundary condition we also have $\BCb^1(f)=\BCb^2(f)=0$, i.e.~$f\in\Tmin$.
-Hence $S$ can't be a self-adjoint restriction with separate boundary conditions. \end{proof}
+Conversely, if $S$ is of the form~\eqref{eqn:SRLCLCcoup}, then Theorem~\ref{thm:LCLCBC} shows that it is a self-adjoint restriction of $\Tmax$.
+Now if $S$ was a self-adjoint restriction with separated boundary conditions, we would have an $f\in S\backslash\Tmin$, vanishing in some vicinity of $a$.
+But then, because of the boundary condition we would also have $\BCb^1(f)=\BCb^2(f)=0$, i.e., $f\in\Tmin$.
+Hence $S$ can not be a self-adjoint restriction with separated boundary conditions. \end{proof}